stucchio/Homepage/pelican/content/equal_weights.md

 tags: linear regression, regression, statistics, unit-weighted regression
 mathjax: true

-I'm currently dating two lovely women - I'll describe them by the pseudonyms Svetlana and Elise.
-Unfortunately they are both growing attached to me, so the time has come for me to make a choice between them.
+I'm currently dating two lovely women, Svetlana and Elise.
+Unfortunately continuing to date both of them is unsustainable so I must choose one.
 In order to make such a choice, I wish to construct an approximation to my long term happiness - a function $@ f : \textrm{Women} \rightarrow \mathbb{R} $@ which approximately predicts my happiness with a given choice.
 I can then compute $@ f(\textrm{Svetlana}) $@ and $@ f(\textrm{Elise}) $@ and choose whichever one is larger - if my approximation is well chosen I will make the *utility* maximizing choice most of the time.

 In statistics we have many techniques for computing such a function, [linear regression](http://en.wikipedia.org/wiki/Linear_regression) being a simple example.
 Unfortunately, linear regression is relatively useless to me in this case - linear regression requires a considerable number of samples, and I have not dated sufficiently many women nor kept careful records of my happiness.

-Instead, I'm going to discuss a much simpler predictor, first described in [1772 by Benjamin Franklin](http://www.procon.org/view.background-resource.php?resourceID=1474).
-The mathematical name for it is [unit weighted regression](http://en.wikipedia.org/wiki/Unit-weighted_regression), and the practical name for it is a list of pros and cons:
+Instead, I'm going to discuss a much simpler method of making decisions, described in [1772 by Benjamin Franklin](http://www.procon.org/view.background-resource.php?resourceID=1474):

+> ...my Way is, to divide half a Sheet of Paper by a Line into two Columns, writing over the one Pro, and over the other Con.
+Then...I put down under the different Heads short Hints of the different Motives...I find at length where the Ballance lies...I come to a Determination accordingly.

+The mathematical name for it is [unit weighted regression](http://en.wikipedia.org/wiki/Unit-weighted_regression).
+I present the method in a slightly different format - in each column a different choice is listed.
+Each row represents a characteristic, all of which are pros.
+A con is transformed into a pro by negation - rather than treating "disturbs my work" as a con, I treat "Lets me work" as a pro.

+If a woman posesses the characteristic under discussion, a +1 is assigned to the relevant row/column, otherwise 0 is assigned:

 <table>
 <tr><th>Characteristic</th><th>Elise</th><th>Svetlana</th></tr>